The Surest guide to prostate cancer

 Drug treatment

-Drug treatment medicines may be used alone or in combination and can be given by infusion, injection or as pills.
+Drug treatment medicines may be used alone or in combination and can be given by infusion, injection, or as pills.
 Types of drug treatments include:

 Dietitian